zakkolar/google-apps-script-starter/readme.md

 When `gas-webpack-plugin` detects this global assignment, it will automatically generate a top level function declaration so that this function is accessible externally.

-**Note**: The plugin parses files as plain text when looking for items attached to the `global` object rather than evaluating them as JavaScript.
+**Note**: `gas-webpack-plugin` parses files as plain text when looking for items attached to the `global` object rather than evaluating them as JavaScript.
 This means that you cannot programmatically attach functions to the global object.

 ## Client development